elainechowqz/Churn-Rate-Prediction-for-Product-Marketing-Finance-Analytics/README.md

 **Remarks**

-Below is a plot of the feature importances from the predictive model.
+Below is a plot of the feature importances for churn prediction.

 ![feature_importances_for_churn](<feature_importance.png>)